 Jabra Elite Sport Earbuds - Waterproof Fitness & Running Earbuds with Heart Rate and Activity Tracker, True Wireless Bluetooth Earbuds with Superior Sound, Advanced Connectivity and Charging Case

 The Garmin Vivosport fitness tracker has integrated GPSGarmin

 A smarter, more sports-orientated fitness tracker from Garmin, the Vivisport has a color display, plus a heart rate trackers, water resistance, a seven-day battery and integrated GPS, so you can leave your phone at home.

 The Vivosport works with iPhone and Android, and the wearable comes with apps for tracking running, cardio, and rep counting for strength training.
 There is also a notification system for showing messages from your phone.

 Garmin vívosport, Fitness/Activity Tracker with GPS and Heart Rate Monitoring, Slate

 Samsung Galaxy Watch - $330 (42mm); $350 (46mm)

-The new Galaxy Watch by Samsung was launched this summer and is the company's latest attempt to lure buyers away from the Apple Watch.
+The Galaxy Watch by Samsung was launched in the summer of 2018 and is the company's current attempt to lure buyers away from the Apple Watch.
 The Galaxy Watch is available in two sizes and is a fully-fledged smartwatch; it runs Samsung's Tizen operating system with apps like Uber and Spotify, has 4GB of storage for music, and includes a comprehensive fitness, sleep and stress-tracking system.

 The Galaxy Watch has a heart rate monitor and can track 40 different exercises, including running, cycling, swimming, aerobics, treadmill, weight lifting, yoga and more.
 The Samsung Health companion app helps you digest data collected by the watch, and is where you can set goals and add information about your diet.